-A. Ballots and two (2) pre-addressed envelopes with instructions on how to return ballots shall be mailed by first-class mail or delivered by the Association to every member not less than thirty (30) days prior to the deadline for voting.

-- B. Ballots must ensure the confidentiality of the voters.
-A voter may not be identified by name or separate interest identifier (Unit number) on the ballot.
-The ballot shall not require the signature of the voter.
+- 1. The inspector(s) of election shall cause the Association to deliver to each member not less than thirty (30) days prior to the election: - a.
+Ballots and two (2) preaddressed envelopes with instructions on how to return ballots; and, - b.
+A copy of these election rules.
+Delivery of the election operating rules may be accomplished by either of the following methods: - i.
+Posting the election operating rules to an internet website and including the corresponding internet website address on the ballot together with the phrase, in at least 12-point font: "The rules governing this election may be found here:" - ii.
+Individual delivery. - 2.
+Ballots must ensure the confidentiality of the voters. - a.
+Voter may not be identified by name or separate interest identifier on the ballot. - b.
+The ballot shall not require the signature of the voter. - c.
 The ballot itself is inserted into an envelope that is sealed.
 This envelope is inserted into a second envelope that is sealed.
-In the upper left hand corner of the second envelope, the voter shall sign his or her name, indicate his or her name and indicate the address or separate interest (Unit number) that entitles him or her to vote.
-The second (2^{nd}) envelope is addressed to the inspectors of election, who will be tallying the votes. - C. Owners may return their secret ballot by mail, hand deliver it to the meeting or complete the ballot at the meeting; provided, only those ballots which are delivered to the inspectors of election prior to the poll closing shall be counted. - D. A member may request a receipt for delivery of his or her ballot. - E. The record date for purposes of voting shall be the date the ballots are mailed to all of the Owners.
+In the upper left-hand corner of the second envelope, the voter shall sign his or her name, indicate his or her name and indicate the address or separate interest identifier that entitles him or her to vote.
+The second envelope is addressed to the inspector(s) of election, who will be tallying the votes. - 3.
+Owners may return their secret ballot by mail, hand deliver it to the meeting or complete the ballot at the meeting; provided, only those ballots which are delivered to the inspector(s) of election prior to the polls closing shall be counted. - 4.
+A member may request a receipt for delivery of his or her ballot. - 5.
+The record date for purposes of voting shall be the date the ballots are mailed to all of the owners.

-Section 17.5 CAMPAIGNING.
+Section 17.7 CAMPAIGNING.

-- A. All candidates or members advocating a point of view during a campaign, including those not endorsed by the Board, shall be provided equal access to Association media, newsletters, or Internet websites (if any) for purposes that are reasonably related to the election.
-The Association may not edit or redact any content from these communications, but may include a statement specifying that the candidate or member, and not the Association, is responsible for that content. - B. All candidates, including those who are not incumbents, and all members advocating a point of view, including those not endorsed by the Board, for purposes reasonably related to the election, shall be provided equal access to any Common Area meeting space, if any exists, during a campaign at no cost.
+- A. Association funds may not be used for "campaign purposes" in connection with any board election.
+The term "campaign purposes" is defined to include, without limitation, (1) "expressly advocating the election or defeat" of any candidate that is on the ballot; or (2) "including the photograph or prominently featuring the name of a candidate on a communication" from the association (except the ballot and voting materials and equal access communications sent). - B. If any such access is provided at all, all candidates or members advocating a point of view during a campaign, including those not endorsed by the Board of Directors, shall be provided equal access to Association media, newsletters, or internet websites (if any) for purposes that are reasonably related to the election.
+The Association may not edit or redact any content from these communications, but may include a statement specifying that the candidate or member, and not the Association, is responsible for that content. - C. All candidates, including those who are not incumbents, and all members advocating a point of view, including those not endorsed by the Board of Directors, for purposes reasonably related to the election, shall be provided equal access to any common area meeting space, if any exists, during a campaign at no cost.

-Section 17.6 HANDLING OF BALLOTS.
+Section 17.8 HANDLING OF BALLOTS.